-<input checked="" type="checkbox"/> Yes, individuals have an opportunity to consent to particular uses of their PII/BII.
+X Yes, individuals have an opportunity to consent to particular uses of their PII/BII.
 Specify how: Owners might indicate on their registration forms that they do not consent to particular uses of the information; however, they would not be able to receive Search and Rescue services.
+Individuals consent to surveillance by continuing to access these locations.
 No, individuals do not have an opportunity to consent to particular uses of their PII/BII.
 Specify why not: